What Is the Science of Happiness?None None

-For centuries, the field of psychology focused on addressing the negative—investigating what was "wrong" with us, or relieving suffering from depression, trauma, and addictions.
+For decades, the field of psychology has largely focused on addressing the negative—investigating what was "wrong" with us, or relieving suffering from depression, trauma, and addictions.
 But over the last decade, we've seen a significant shift: Scientists are now turning their attention to what makes people thrive.

 What thoughts, actions, and behaviors make us more productive at work, happier in our relationships, and more fulfilled at the end of the day?
 That is the focus of the field of positive psychology, often referred to as the science of happiness.
 Its goal?
 To investigate what makes us flourish, according to Dr. Martin Seligman, a psychology professor at the University of Pennsylvania and a pioneer in the field.
 Positive psychology doesn't turn a blind eye to suffering or psychological illness, but it does encourage individuals and even communities to adopt practices that can boost optimism, increase resilience, and live happy, engaged lives.

-Learn about the 5 essential skills of happiness and how you can apply them to your life: Sign up for Happify!
+Learn about the 5 essential skills of happiness and how you can apply them to your life.

 We Can't Change Our Genes, But We Can Change Ourselves